Some people ride horses bareback. Instead, I’m riding a mule with my eyes closed.

 But fear not: you don’t need a mule adventure to delve into the glory of the Grand Canyon, a deep gorge, protected by UNESCO, carved by the Colorado River in Northern Arizona.
 You can just stand and stare at it — ideally not too close to the edge.
 The Grand Canyon’s ancient layers reveal some of the oldest exposed rock on earth.
 A sight to behold, it can be accessed from its South Rim, a 25-mile length of desert paradise, or experienced on its more untrammeled North Rim, a more inspirited adventure.
 Visitors can explore the canyon with verve on glamping style, guided journeys via river rafts, on hiking trails, or by bus along its rims.

 But, I’m an advocate of the mule method as a way to connect with the landscape’s gravitas and history.
 Giddy, I finish my mule ride exhilarated — and still alive.
-When I return to El Tovar Lodge, Grand Canyon National Park’s most regal and historic hotel, universally considered the “crown jewel” of national park lodges, the concierge waves me down.
+When I return to El Tovar Lodge, Grand Canyon National Park’s most regal and historic hotel, universally considered the “crown jewel” of lodges at national parks, the concierge waves me down.
 “I told you, you’d come back in one piece,” he says laughing.
 I nod.
 “It’s all about trusting the mule.”